Eric860730/ML/hw1/README.md

 # Machine Learning HW1

 ## Overview
-Find the regularized linear model regression and visualize it.
+Use Newton's and LSE method to find the normalized linear regression and visualize it.

 ## Usage